What Is Pediatric Myopia?

 Atropine for myopia addresses the anatomic changes (i.e., longer ocular axial length) associated with myopia progression, which cannot be easily achieved with spectacles or contact lenses.8

 NVK002 is an investigational, preservative-free, low-dose atropine eye drop, using Vyluma’s proprietary technology to address stability, tolerability, and safety.
 The CHAMP (Childhood Atropine for Myopia Progression) study includes children ages three to 17 and administration is a single drop to both eyes, nightly.
 The CHAMP study is currently testing two concentrations in the United States and Europe.
-Preliminary results of the phase III, four-year study, are expected in late 2022 and full results one year later.
+The NDA was accepted in Q2 of 2023.